mordechaitenzer/port-youtube-catalog/README.md

 ![Playlist entities](assets/catalog-videos.png)
 </details>

-## Measuring Video Quality with a Scorecard
+## Measuring Quality with Scorecards
 You can use Scorecards in Port to define measurable standards and continuously evaluate your entities against them.
 For example, you can enforce operational standards such as deployment best practices, documentation completeness, service ownership, or SLA compliance.